dgbeck/backbone.marionette.subviews/README.md

 # Backbone.Marionette.Subviews

-Easily create subviews (views within views) in your Backbone.js Marionette apps, directly from your templates.
+Easily create and manage subviews (views within views) in your Backbone.js Marionette apps.
 This is a drop-in plugin that augments the original Marionette ItemView class with additional functionality.

 The work on this plugin was directly inspired by [Spike Brehm's](https://github.com/spikebrehm) NestedView.

 ## Benefits

-* Create named subviews with a crystal clear syntax directly from your templates.
+* Use a clear and consistent syntax in your templates to insert subviews.
 * Organize all javascript logic for creating subviews in a declarative hash.
-* Access subviews via the automatically populated myView.subviews hash.
+* Access subviews via the automatically populated `myView.subviews` hash.
 * Supports re-rendering of parent view while reusing existing subview objects.
 * Automatically closes subviews when parent view is closed.
 * Works seamlessly with [Backbone.Courier](Backbone.Courier), for easy inter-view communication.